LeUMKA/rsschool-cv/cv.md

 *Mar 2023 - Oct 2023 · 7 months*
 *Russia · Remote*

 I worked as a software developer for a platform that provides fundamental analysis on the cryptocurrency market.
-Our platform was inspired by some popular cryptocurrency platforms such as CoinGecko, and we added some features that allowed our customers to monetize their analysis.
+Our platform was inspired by some popular cryptocurrency platforms such as CoinGecko.
 My personal achievement at the project was collaborating inner databases with outer REST API.
-I implemented features that enabled us to show automatically updated prices in charts in real time, as well as sorting and filtering data based on various criteria.
+I implemented features that enabled us to show automatically updated prices in charts, as well as sorting and filtering data based on various criteria.
 I learned a lot about cryptocurrency technologies, data analysis, and web development during this project.

 **Skills:** React.js · TypeScript · JavaScript · Express.js · Sequelize · PostgreSQL · Redux.js · Node.js